 Quick Answer

-To compare car insurance quotes effectively as of May 1, 2026, collect at least 3 quotes from different insurers, verify coverage limits match across each estimate, ask about all available discounts, and confirm quotes are final before signing.
+To compare car insurance quotes effectively, collect at least 3 quotes from different insurers, verify coverage limits match across each estimate, ask about all available discounts, and confirm quotes are final before signing.
 Drivers who compare quotes save an average of $847 per year.

 Key Takeaways